peterlembke/listdemo/README.md

 ## Technology
 The files are placed in a module structure under `folder/vendor`.
 The PHP classes are loaded with an autoloader.
 Dependency injection is used.
 The `View` folder contain the frontend things like javascript, assets, css, templates.
 I have used PHP to inject them into the template.
-Normal is to expose them on the web and download them in separare requests.
+Normal is to expose them on the web and download them in separate requests.

 ### API
 URL: `http://local.listdemo.se/Lembke/ListDemo/AjaxRequest`